vuejs/core/.github/contributing.md

 - `compiler-dom`: Compiler with additional plugins specifically targeting the browser.

 - `template-explorer`: A development tool for debugging compiler output.
-You can run `yarn dev template-explorer` ad open its `index.html` to get a repl of template compilation based on current source code.
+You can run `yarn dev template-explorer` and open its `index.html` to get a repl of template compilation based on current source code.

   A [live version](https://vue-next-template-explorer.netlify.com) of the template explorer is also available, which can be used for providing reproductions for compiler bugs.
 You can also pick the deployment for a specific commit from the [deploy logs](https://app.netlify.com/sites/vue-next-template-explorer/deploys).